lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 Adding water
 ============

-..  container:: justify

 In order to add the water molecules to the silica, we are going to use the Monte Carlo method in the grand canonical ensemble (GCMC).
 In short, the system is put into contact with a virtual reservoir of a given chemical potential :math:`\mu`, and multiple attempts to insert water molecules at random positions are made.
 Each attempt is either accepted or rejected based on energy considerations.
 Find more details in classical textbooks :cite:`frenkel2023understanding`.

 Using hydrid potentials
 -----------------------

-..  container:: justify

 Create a new folder called *Addingwater/*.
 Download and save the
 |download_TIP4P2005| file for the
 water molecule within *Addingwater/*.

 .. |download_TIP4P2005| raw:: html

    <a href="../../../../../lammpstutorials-inputs/level3/water-adsorption-in-silica/AddingWater/H2O.mol" target="_blank">template</a>

-..  container:: justify

-    Create a new input file called *input.lammps* within *Addingwater/*, and copy the
-    following lines into it:
+Create a new input file called *input.lammps* within *Addingwater/*, and copy the following lines into it:

 ..  code-block:: lammps